OR13/didme.me/README.md

 You should review [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

+If you finished setting up github pages, you have already started using GitHub actions.

+Actions help you program automation associated with your memes.

 There are many actions you might find useful, here is a short list to start with.

 - [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages)